 We have already established what a drone is in our previous blog.
 Now, let’s talk about the uses of drones in diverse fields.
 In this particular blog, we will talk about agricultural drones and their uses.

 An agricultural drone lets the farmer see the field from the sky.
 It is applied to farming in order to help increase crop production and monitor crop growth.
-This drone has sensors and digital imaging capabilities which provides useful information to the farmer in improving crop yields and farm efficiency.
+Also, this drone has sensors and digital imaging capabilities which provide useful information to the farmer in improving crop yields and farm efficiency.

 Uses of Agricultural drones:

-- Can be used for CROP DUSTING which involves spraying crops with crop protection products and planting of certain types of seed
+- Can be used for CROP DUSTING which involves spraying crops with crop protection products and planting certain types of seed.

-- An agricultural drone is also great for identifying types of pests and which parts of the farm are being affected
+- Also, an agricultural drone is great for identifying types of pests and which parts of the farm are being affected.

-Every technology comes with its pros and cons but the drone technology most definitely offers more pros than the cons.
+Every technology comes with its pros and cons but drone technology most definitely offers more pros than cons.